 Kanemura's King of the Death Match Title would be put on the line in Big Japan on June 1, 2003 at Korakuen Hall against Abdullah Kobayashi in a Barbed wire Death Match with Kanemura getting the win after hitting Kobayashi with his Barbed wire Baseball Bat to get the victory and defend his title for the first time.

 After Go Ito would take control of WEW, the booking of WEW's June 6th Korakuen Hall show would be given to Goro Tsurumi's International Pro Wrestling, with WEW agreeing to send their talent for the show.
 Kanemura would face former FMW wrestler Goro Tsurumi in a Chain Match with both wrestlers being locked to the chain.
 Tsurumi would be attacked before the match, and then begin to be choked out by Kanemura with the chain.
 Both wrestlers would be busted open from the chain, and Tsurumi would end up being swung into the referee, knocking him out.
 A International Pro Wrestling Referee would hit the ring, but Kanemura end up being swung into him, and knocking him out.
-Hido & Gosaku Goshogawara would come into the ring, and help Kanemura deliver a Blast YAMA Senton Special on Tsurumi.
+Hido & Gosaku Goshogawara would come into the ring, and help Kanemura deliver a Baku YAMA Senton Special on Tsurumi.
 The International Pro Wrestling Referee would wake up first, and grab the key and give it to Tsurumi to unlock the chain.
 The International Pro Wrestling Referee would announce Tsurumi the winner of the match for unlocking the chain, but the first referee would manage to wake up, and explain that is not how victory is determined, and announce an invalid match as the final decision.

 With Go Ito in control of WEW, the decision to turn the Entertainment Pro Wrestling based promotion into a more hardcore and street fight oriented promotion would be made by the former FMW booker.
 The name of the WEW promotion would be changed back to the Fuyuki Army Promotion, with the promotion agreeing to work with WMF.
 The first show would entitled a FMW Reunion show on July 7, 2003 at Korakuen Hall.
 Kanemura would team up with Genichiro Tenryu & Masao Orihara to face Mr. Gannosuke, Mammoth Sasaki, and TAKA Michinoku.
 Kanemura would face off against his former FMW and Team No Respect friend Mr. Gannosuke for the first time since the finals of the WEW Tag Team Title Tournament on December 21, 2002.
 This time, Mr. Gannosuke would not act friendly towards Kanemura, after the separation as a result of the WMF and WEW splitting up the FMW alliance.
 Kanemura would work on a bloody Mammoth for a majority of the time, but Gannosuke would see an opening at Kanemura, and deliver his Praying Powerbomb on Kanemura.
 With Gannosuke & Mammoth looking to double team Kanemura though, Gannosuke would look to send Mammoth into the turnbuckle to nail Kanemura, but instead, would send Mammoth back to the other turnbuckle, and deliver a clothesline by himself.
 Gannosuke would continue to attack Mammoth before walking out on his team.
-Kanemura would take the opportunity and and with Tenryu & Orihara's help, Kanemura would finish Mammoth off with a Blast YAMA Senton Special for the victory for his team.
+Kanemura would take the opportunity and and with Tenryu & Orihara's help, Kanemura would finish Mammoth off with a Baku YAMA Senton Special for the victory for his team.
 Kanemura, Tenryu, and Orihara would end the show by doing the TNR Dance.

 Kanemura would then team up with Tetsuhiro Kuroda to enter a round robin tournament for the vacant All Japan All Asian Tag Team Titles, with the winner having the most points at the end of the tournament.
 Their first match would be against Hideki Hosaka & Kuroge Wagyuta in All Japan on July 10, 2003 at the Fukouka Hakata Star Lanes, and Kanemura would get to place Hosaka in the turnbuckle, and place a table at his crotch, and begin smashing the table with a chair into Hosaka's crotch.
 Kuroda would manage to finish off Wagyuta with a lariat to score the victory, and earn the team two points in the round robin tournament.
 Afterwards, both teams would do the TNR Dance together, with Kanemura shaking hands with his former W*ING friend Hideki Hosaka.
 Their second opponents would be Shigeo Okumura & Nobukazu Hirai on July 16, 2003 at the Niigata Joetsu Welfare Hall, but due to both teams continuing to brawl outside, it would end up costing both teams, as all four wrestlers would be counted out, and both would be rewarded only one point.
 Their next opponents would be Zero-One's Kohei Sato & Hirotaka Yokoi on July 17, 2003 at the Yokosuka Sports Center, but again due to brawling outside for too long, Hirotaka Yokoi and Kanemura would be counted out, and both teams would again be rewarded one point.

 Kanemura & Kuroda would wrestle in their final match of the tournament against Tomoaki Honma & Kazushi Miyamoto, with the winner moving on to the finals for the All Japan All Asian Tag Team Titles.
 Kanemura & Kuroda would face Honma & Miyamoto on July 19, 2003 at Budokan Hall, which would be Kanemura's debut at the building.
 Kanemura would bring a ladder into the match, and place the ladder over both Honma and Miyamoto's head, with Kuroda smashing the ladder while over their heads.
 Kanemura and Kuroda would begin double teaming Honma using the ladder, and busting Honma open.
-Kanemura would supplex the bloody Honma off the top turnbuckle, sending Honma through a table.
+Kanemura would suplex the bloody Honma off the top turnbuckle, sending Honma through a table.
 Kuroda eventually take over trying to finish Honma off with lariats, but Honma would end up catching a Kuroda lariat, and turning it into the Gannosuke Clutch and would manage to score the victory over Kuroda, eliminating Kanemura and Kuroda from the tournament.
 Honma and Miyamoto would go on later in the show to win the All Japan All Asian Tag Team Titles.

 Kanemura would face off against young up and comer in Big Japan in Ryuji Ito on July 21, 2003 at Korakuen Hall in a Barbed wire Board and Ladder Death Match.
 Kanemura would just be too much for the youngster and finish him off with a Thunder Fire Powerbomb although it would not be the last that Kanemura would have to deal with Ito.